 I then laid out the invitation ‘to play’ for Miss 6 and without too much prompting, she started playing with the numbers and making up her own sums.

 How do your children learn to do sums in your country?
 In my daughter’s school in France, they start by taking the largest number of the two and they ‘put’ it in their heads (see how Miss 6 places her hand on her head) and then they take the other number on their fingers and add them together.
 I don’t remember how I learnt but it certainly seems to work well when the children are first starting out with sums.

-This activity could easily be adapted for older children – simply change the plus sign for a minus or a multiplication symbol.
+This activity could easily be adapted for older children – simply change the plus sign for a minus or a multiplication or division symbol.
 Just make sure you have enough foam hearts ♥ !